How COVID-19-Related Laws May Affect Your 2020 Tax Return

 The COVID-19 pandemic has resulted in new laws as well as changes to other laws due to coronavirus-related stimulus efforts.
 If you took advantage of any of these stimulus programs, they may affect your 2020 individual tax return, business tax return, or both.

-Many of these tax changes come from the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and the Families First Coronavirus Response Act (FFCRA).
+Many of these tax changes come from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Families First Coronavirus Response Act (FFCRA), and the American Rescue Plan.

 COVID-19-Related Tax Issues for Individuals